nelsoneltz/100DaysOfCode/README.md

-# 100days_of_python
+# 100DaysOfCode
-This repository is to document my ongoing learning process, following Udemy course.
+This repository is to document my ongoing learning process.